Anupam00111/Anupam00111/README.md

 ### Hi there 👋
-Sure!
-Here's a suitable bio for you to post on GitHub:

 "Hello there!
 I'm Anupam Borah, a passionate and dedicated B.Tech student pursuing Computer Science Engineering at CIT Kokrajhar.
 With a strong foundation in the field, I also hold a diploma in CSE from Nalbari Polytechnic.

 During my academic journey, I have gained valuable industry experience through remote internships, totaling 2 years.
 These internships have allowed me to specialize in Information Technology and Content Moderation, honing my skills in areas such as data analysis, quality assurance, and effective communication.